cbg-ethz/QuasiFit/README.md

 3. **MacPorts** (http://www.macports.org/install.php).

-Henceforth, we assume both Xcode, the Command Line Tools and Macports to be installed.
+Henceforth, we assume Xcode, the Command Line Tools and Macports to be installed.

 Install the remaining libraries from MacPorts by performing
 ```